 No one is immune to the effects of stress; in fact, the human body is built to experience and respond to it.
 Being overwhelmed or unable to cope with pressures in life is a common stress to experience at this time.

 Thirty-three per cent of people globally say they are severely stressed, 77 per cent say it impacts their physical and mental health, and 48 per cent say it interferes with their sleep.

 The Covid 19 Pandemic has heightened people’s feelings of stress, anxiety, worry, and fear particularly in lockdowns.
 Because of the delta variant of Covid-19, about half of Australia’s population is currently in lockdown, adding to that feeling of stress.

-In his book A Life Less Stressed, Dr Ron Ehrlich recommends taking a holistic approach in managing stress, and focusing on sleep and how we breathe are foundational.
+In Dr Ron Ehrlich’s book A Life Less Stressed, he recommends taking a holistic approach to managing stress by focusing on sleep and how we breathe.

 The Five Categories of Stress

 The team at the Sydney Holistic Dental Centre defines stress as “anything that compromises immune function and promotes chronic inflammation”, the common denominator in all diseases.